About the SAS Regiment

 After the end of the Second World War, the British government decided that there is no need for a special air service regiment any longer and disbanded the existing 1st and 2nd SAS regiments joined in the SAS Brigade.
 However, the government soon changed its mind and a new SAS regiment was raised in less than two years after the end of the war.
 In 1952, the British government also decided to form a Regular Army SAS regiment and added the Squadron 2 (Malay Scouts) to the army list as the 22nd SAS Regiment.
 In 1959, another regiment – the 23rd SAS Regiment was formed and became a part of the reserve Territorial Army.

-From its formal formation in 1952, the 22nd SAS Regiment carried out a number of operations in many parts of the world.
+From its formal formation in 1952, the 22nd SAS Regiment carried out a number of operations and private security in many parts of the world.
 But its best known action was the so-called Operation Nimrod which was carried out during the Iranian Embassy Siege in London in 1980.
 In a 17 minute action, the soldiers of the SAS Regiment rescued 24 from the remaining 25 hostages and killed 5 out of 6 terrorists without losing a single man.